NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 **Test Case - 04**

-In this test case we have tested the method insertCategories() from the DatabaseHelper.java class.
+In this test case we have tested the method "insertCategories()" from the DatabaseHelper.java class.

 ![Testcase4]({{site.baseurl}}/images/JunitTestDatabaseHelp1.JPG)